rodneyshupe/Cookbook/Recipes/Appetizers/CoquillesSt-Jacques.rst

    sauce evenly over the scallops.
 Top with Gruyere.
 5. Broil on high, about 8-10 inches under the flame, until the scallops are hot, and the cheese is browned and bubbling.
 The edges will brulee or burn.
-This is not a problem, and actually how it’s supposed to look.
+This is not a problem, and actually how it's supposed to look.

 Make Ahead
 ----------

 You can make these ahead, and refrigerate until needed.
-To bring back to temperature before you broil them, preheat oven to 350°F. and bake for about 12-15 minutes , or until the centers are just warm.
+To bring back to temperature before you broil them, preheat oven to 350F. and bake for about 12-15 minutes , or until the centers are just warm.
 Switch oven to broil, and broil on high as described.